 825 Sustainability Newsletter

-The Sustainability Ambassador Leadership Team (SALT) is pleased to introduce a new email newsletter for employees who work in the 825 Building. on 168th and Pacific in Omaha.
-Methodist Health System is committed to meeting our 2030 sustainability goals, in service of our mission to Improve the health of our communities by the way we care, educate and innovate.
-You can learn more about these goals on our sustainability dashboard.
+The 825 Building Sustainability Ambassador Leadership Team (SALT) is pleased to introduce a new email newsletter for employees who work in the building. on 168th and Pacific in Omaha.
+Methodist Health System is committed to meeting its 2030 sustainability goals as part of the mission to improve the health of our communities by the way we care, educate and innovate.
+You can learn more about these goals on Methodist sustainability dashboard.

-As a health care provider, Methodist has an obligation to not only care for patients and their families, but the future generations of our community.
-That is why Methodist has taken several steps in recent years to create a variety of sustainability efforts throughout the system.
-From benchmarking our resource use, to creating a Sustainability Master Plan, to setting goals for the future, we are committed to lessening our impact on the environment.
+As a health care provider, Methodist has an obligation to care for not only patients and their families but also future generations.
+That’s why it has taken several steps in recent years to create a variety of sustainability efforts throughout the system.
+Whether it’s benchmarking resource use, creating a Sustainability Master Plan or setting goals for the future, Methodist is committed to lessening its impact on the environment.

 Methodist has goals in five key areas: Building energy emissions, water consumption, employee engagement in sustainability, waste and recycling, and active commuting.
-You can read more about each goal and our progress towards it on the sustainability dashboard.
+You can read more about each goal and the progress toward it on the sustainability dashboard.

-825 Building Updates
+825 Building updates

-We completed our first observational waste audit in January with a goal of better understanding how waste was being sorted throughout the building.
-The results are still being evaluated but some initial insights are listed below:
+We completed our first observational waste audit in January with a goal of better understanding how waste is sorted throughout the building.
+The results are still being evaluated, but some initial insights are listed below.

-In the kitchenettes around the building there are many compostables found in the landfill containers.
-This was not the case in the 825 Café where compost is accessible.
+In the kitchenettes around the building, there are many compostable items found in landfill containers.
+This is not the case in the 825 Café, where compost bins are accessible.

-Many bins around the building were often less than 25% full throughout the day.
+Many bins around the building are often less than 25% full throughout the day.

 Our compostable Coke cups are often incorrectly placed in recycling when compost bins are not easily accessible.

-A lot of paper was found in the landfill bins.
+A lot of paper ends up in landfill bins.
 This paper should be diverted into the DataShield bins for shredding and recycling.

 You may have noticed the change in flatware offered at the 825 Building over the past several months.
-The black flatware that used to be stocked was made of unrecyclable plastic.
-Given the amount of disposable flatware that is used and thrown away on a daily basis, the Food & Nutrition team deemed it a net-positive to source and stock compostable flatware in the 825 Café.
-If you don’t have your own reusable flatware, please make sure to put these items in the compost bins in the café when you’re done using them.
-Don’t forget, the disposable Coke cups, lids and straws are compostable, but not recyclable.
+The previous black flatware was made of unrecyclable plastic.
+Given the amount of disposable flatware that’s used and thrown away on a daily basis, the Food and Nutrition Services team deemed it a net-positive to source and stock compostable flatware in the 825 Café.
+If you don’t have your own reusable flatware, make sure to put these new flatware items in the compost bins in the cafe when you’re done using them.
+Don’t forget that the disposable Coke cups, lids and straws are compostable but not recyclable.
 Napkins and paper towels can also be composted.

-The term compostable is used to describe a product that can disintegrate into non-toxic, natural elements.
-Non-compostable items like plastic and Styrofoam waste can take anywhere from 20 to 500 years to decompose.
+Note: The term compostable is used to describe a product that can disintegrate into nontoxic, natural elements.
+Noncompostable items like plastic and Styrofoam waste can take from 20 to 500 years to decompose.

-The 825 Building is working on returning to our centralized waste plan.
-Using centralized waste bins, as opposed to personal deskside bins, can help increase the amount of waste diverted from the landfill through reductions of use, composting or recycling.
+The 825 Building is working on returning to a centralized waste plan.
+Using centralized waste bins instead of personal deskside bins can help increase the amount of waste diverted from the landfill through reductions of use, composting or recycling.
 Click here for more information.

 Coming soon: Earth Month/Week/Day!
-April will be here soon and with it, numerous activities around the health system and at the 825 Building.
-Keep an eye out for email communication.
+April will be here soon, and with it comes numerous activities around the health system and at the 825 Building.
+Keep an eye out for email communication on exciting opportunities to get involved.

-Small Changes to Make a Big Impact
+Small tips to make a big impact

 Go for a reusable cup instead of a single-use plastic cup (or compostable Coke cup) as often as you can.
 It may not seem like much, but each cup kept from the landfill is a win.